b-g/tilehut/tutorial/README.md

 #### Hard Setup:
 ##### Step 1: Learn Git
-Openshift is using Git.
-If you don't know what Git means: basically Git is used to keep track of your files.
-No "file_v4_final_reallyfinal.png"-files anymore and you can always go back in time.
+Openshift uses [Git](http://git-scm.com/).
+Git is a versioning control software that helps you to keep track of your files over time.
+You can see the changes you make, when, and why.
+With Git, you can do away with all the odd filenames you might concoct when trying to archive your work (e.g. "file_v4_final_reallyfinal.png") and retrieve old versions of your file if you want.

 [Github](https://try.github.io/) has a fun introduction into Git, and [this guy](http://betterexplained.com/articles/a-visual-guide-to-version-control/) did a nice writeup why you should use somekind version control (there are alternatives to git).
 So if you don't know anything about it.
 Now is the time.